 Conclusion

 Yes, a 2007 Toyota Camry can take synthetic oil.
 In fact, many newer cars are designed to take synthetic oil.
-However, it’s important to check your car’s owner’s manual to be sure before making the switch.
+However, it’s essential to consult your car’s owner’s manual to confirm before making the switch.

 Leave a Reply